michael2012z/BitBible/markdown/KJV/files/Isa.md

 17. Incline thine ear, O Lord, and hear; open thine eyes, O Lord, and see: and hear all the words of Sennacherib, which hath sent to reproach the living God.

-18. Of a truth, Lord, the kings of Assyria have laid waste all the nations, and their countries,nations: Heb. lands
+18. Of a truth, Lord, the kings of Assyria have laid waste all the nations, and their countries,

-19. And have cast their gods into the fire: for they were no gods, but the work of men’s hands, wood and stone: therefore they have destroyed them.cast: Heb. given
+19. And have cast their gods into the fire: for they were no gods, but the work of men’s hands, wood and stone: therefore they have destroyed them.

 20. Now therefore, O Lord our God, save us from his hand, that all the kingdoms of the earth may know that thou art the Lord, even thou only.